-- Must complete program of study in a time frame not to exceed 150 percent of the published length of the program for full-time students.
+- Regulations require that you complete your program of study in a time frame not to exceed 150 percent of the published length of the program.
 This will be measured in credit hours (e.g., if the academic program length requires 60 credit hours, maximum time frame cannot exceed 90 credit hours attempted).

 - Transfer credit hours accepted from other institutions that count in your program of study are included in the calculation of the maximum time frame.

 - Once students have earned an associate degree from WCC, students may return for an additional degree and receive aid again as long as they are maintaining Satisfactory Academic Progress.
 This means a 67% cumulative completion rate and 2.0 cumulative GPA as well as not having hit Maximum Time Frame.
 Students returning for a second degree or diploma will likely reach maximum time frame prior to completing the degree or diploma and will be required to submit an appeal in order to be considered for additional aid.

-- Withdrawal – Withdrawing from classes will affect a student’s ability to satisfy the quantitative standard.
+- Withdrawal – Withdrawing from classes will affect a student’s ability to satisfy the completion rate.
 Before withdrawing from classes, students are encouraged to meet with a Financial Aid representative to discuss how withdrawing will impact their financial aid eligibility for future semesters.

 - Repeated Courses – In accordance with WCC procedure, a student is permitted to retake courses.
 For financial aid purposes, all hours attempted will continue to be counted in each component of the student’s academic progress.
 Financial aid will cover retaking a course one time if credit has already been earned (i.e., have a grade of A, B, C, or D).

-- Developmental (Non-Credit) Coursework – Developmental Education courses (designated by course numbers under 100, ex., DMA…, DRE…) are included in the calculation of satisfactory academic progress.
+- Developmental (Non-Credit) Coursework – Developmental Education courses (designated by course numbers starting with 0XX) are included in the calculation of satisfactory academic progress.

-- Summer Session – Credit hours attempted and earned during a summer session will be included in the calculation of Satisfactory Academic Progress.
+- Summer Term – Credit hours attempted and earned during a summer term will be included in the calculation of Satisfactory Academic Progress.